tambej29/SQL/Pizza Analyst/pizza analysis results.md

 | Monday    | 2794        | 6485       |
 | Sunday    | 2624        | 6035       |

-_Most customers order pizza on Fiday_
+_Most customers order pizza on Friday_
 </details>

 3. What is weekly trend for total orders?